EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 SubdivisionLong head (LH) and short head

 FunctionFlexion and lateral rotation of the knee joint.
-LH also extends lateral rotation of hip joint
+LH also extends lateral rotation of the hip joint

 Placement

-Start positionLying on the belly, thigh down on the table, knees flexed, thigh in slight lateral rotation, leg in slight lateral rotation with respect to the thigh
+Start positionLying on the belly, thigh down on the table, knees flexed, thigh in slight lateral rotation, leg in slight lateral rotation concerning the thigh

 LocationAt 50% of line ischial tuberosity – lateral epicondyle of the tibia